awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

 There two CloudFormation templates to deploy this solution.
 One is main stack, which is necessary, including notebook, batch evaluation.
-Another is dashboard stack, which is optional, if you do not want to view the batch evaluation result in dashboard, you can skip.
+Another is dashboard stack, which is optional, if you do not want to view the batch evaluation result in dashboard, you can skip it.
 If you skip it at this time, you can still deploy it anytime you like.

+## Deploy Main Stack
-## Prerequisites
+### Prerequisites
-### Enable Amazon Braket service
+#### Enable Amazon Braket service

 1. Sign in to the AWS Management Console, and search for Amazon Braket.